GrahamDumpleton/mod_wsgi/docs/user-guides/upgrading-an-application.rst

 See Also
 --------

+* :doc:`daemon-mode` for the conceptual model behind the parallel daemon process groups used in the blue/green pattern.
 * :doc:`reloading-source-code` for the full mechanics of script-file recycling and signal-driven daemon restart, plus an automatic source-change monitor.